Translate:

 Playing card valuation and research service also available.

-a selection of catalogues detailing Dondorf playing cards, English Royalty cards issued during Queen Victoria's reign and early English playing cards are available now.
-Ebooks are available to be purchased and downloaded from the BLURB bookstore
+a selection of catalogues detailing Dondorf playing cards, English Royalty cards issued during Queen Victoria's reign and early English playing cards, when available in printed form will be advertised on EBAY or send request to this website.

 Is your collecting theme Royalty?